XICLONER/Computational/README.md

 <hr>

-## **Bubble sort:**
+## **Selection sort :**

-At first, this code will ask you how many numbers do you want to enter. after you enter the number of numbers, you should enter your number, and then the code will sort the numbers by using bubble sort method and gives you result.
+At first, this code will ask you how many numbers do you want to enter. after you enter the number of numbers, you should enter your number, and then the code will sort the numbers by using selection sort method and gives you result.

 <hr>